VephoVandenberg/polish-notation-calculator/README.md

 If you want to quit, print 'q' or 'Q'.
 (P.S.
 You  cannot declare variables with these names)

 # Compilation
 To compile this calculator I used MSVC.
-On Windows I prefer to use .bat files for building projects, so you can make that too.
-On Linux I use standard makefile.
+On Windows I prefer to use Batchfiles for building projects, so you can make that too.
+On Linux I use standard Makefile.